Early Childhood Care and Education at Portobello Institute

 • Personalised support: Your tutor knows you by name, understands your busy schedule, and is here to help every step of the way.

-Applications for NSLF for Academic Year 2025/2026 Now Open
+Applications for NSLF for Academic Year 2026/2027 Now Open

-NSLF Application Process and Timelines
+Application Process and Timelines

-the NSLF Student Portal in order to create an account and upload employment details and complete the new application process.
+From 10th March, 2026, new applicants should email Pobal, at NSLF@pobal.ie to request a link to the NSLF Student Portal in order to create an account and upload employment details and complete the new application process.

-Rules and conditions for Academic Year 2025/2026
+Rules and conditions for Academic Year 2026/2027

 Please read carefully prior to completing the application process:

-Eligibility for NSLF 2025
+Eligibility for NSLF 2026

-• Be working with children in a Tusla-registered Early Learning and Care (ELC) or School Age Childcare (SAC) service.
+• Be working with children in a Tusla-registered Early Learning and Care (ELC) or School Age Childcare (SAC) service

-• Applicants must have worked within an ELC or SAC service for the six months prior to their application.
+• Applicants must have worked within an ELC or SAC service for the six months prior to their application

-• Be a new entrant to an Approved Course for the academic year commencing 2025/2026
+• Be a new entrant to an Approved Course for the academic year commencing 2026/2027 (Autumn 2026).

-For clarity purposes, at time of application an applicant must not hold (or be undertaking) an Approved Course at level 7 or level 8 in Early Learning and Care.
+For clarity purposes, at time of application an applicant must not hold (or be already undertaking) an Approved Course at level 7 or level 8 in Early Learning and Care.

-Selection Criteria for NSLF 2025/2026
+Selection Criteria for NSLF 2026/2027

 1. The number of graduates in the applicant’s service, with priority for applicants from services with no graduates,